 Breakdown Table

-In this section, you can be able to see the raw data on different granularity.
+In this section, you can see the raw data at different granularities.

 Users can change the level to look at different data to understand the test result.

-There are two methods of data collecting process in our analytics:
+There are two methods of data collection in our analytics:

-These two methods are design to support different types of store since each store has different way to attract traffic to different pages.
+These two methods are designed to support different types of stores since each store has a different way to attract traffic to different pages.

-In this method, we focusing on visitor.
-Each visitor is defined as a visit in 30 minutes.
-For example, if a customer come back to your website several times in 30 minutes, it's counted as one visitor.
+In this method, we focus on the visitor.
+Each visitor is defined as a visit lasting 30 minutes.
+For example, if a customer comes back to your website several times in 30 minutes, it's counted as one visitor.

-Each visitor can only contribute to at most one event for a event type.
+Each visitor can only contribute to at most one event for an event type.
 These are the event data we collect:

 So in this method, one visitor can only contribute to one add to cart, one checkout, and one order, even though they may add to cart several times and order more than one product.